 - 2.1.
-1 "Contact with minors" for purposes of this Policy is defined as in-person or virtual presence by Personnel with minor(s) for which there is a responsibility, including, but not limited to, a chaperone, catechist, hall monitor, classroom volunteer, usher, or music director. - 2.1.2 "Credible" allegation, accusation or information means that, under all the circumstances known at the time of the allegation, a prudent person would conclude that it is reasonable and probable that an incident occurred.
-In determining an allegation to be credible, the Diocese of Saginaw is not making a definitive statement regarding the certainty of the allegation or the guilt of the accused.
+1 "Diocese" encompasses the Roman Catholic Diocese of Saginaw, in accord with Canon 369 of the Code of Canon Law and all diocesan parishes and schools. - 2.1.2 "Personnel" includes all persons (clergy, religious and laity) who are employed by or volunteer in any diocesan organization. - 2.1.3 "Reasonable cause" means a prudent estimation based on trustworthy information that an incident occurred. - 2.1.4 "Credible" allegation, accusation or information means that, under all the circumstances known at the time of the determination, a prudent person would conclude that there is a significant possibility that an incident occurred.
+In determining an allegation to be credible, the Diocese of Saginaw is not making a definitive statement regarding the certainty of the allegation nor the guilt of the accused.
+The Diocese is only stating that the allegation is highly serious and has not been discredited.